opensearch-project/documentation-website/_ml-commons-plugin/api.md

 Field | Data type | Description
 :--- | :--- | :---
-node_ids | String | Returns all tasks and profiles from a specific node. model_ids | String | Returns runtime data for a specific model.
-You can string together multiple `model_id`s to return multiple model profiles. task_ids | String | Returns runtime data for a specific task.
-You can string together multiple `task_id`s to return multiple task profiles. return_all_tasks | boolean | Determines whether or not a request returns all tasks.
-When set to `false` task profiles are left out of the response. return_all_models | boolean | Determines whether or not a profile request returns all models.
+`node_ids` | String | Returns all tasks and profiles from a specific node.
+`model_ids` | String | Returns runtime data for a specific model.
+You can string together multiple `model_id`s to return multiple model profiles.
+`task_ids` | String | Returns runtime data for a specific task.
+You can string together multiple `task_id`s to return multiple task profiles.
+`return_all_tasks` | Boolean | Determines whether or not a request returns all tasks.
+When set to `false` task profiles are left out of the response.
+`return_all_models` | Boolean | Determines whether or not a profile request returns all models.
 When set to `false` model profiles are left out of the response.

 ### Example: Returning all tasks and models on a specific node